-Should the matter not be resolved by the Chief Executive the applicant, or their representative, should bring the matter to the attention, normally in writing (including email), of the Chairman of the Board of Trustees without undue delay.
+Should the matter not be resolved by the Chief Executive, the applicant or their representative, should bring the matter to the attention, normally in writing (including email), of the Chairman of the Board of Trustees within 30 days of any initial decision to refuse admission for treatment.

-There are a number of factors to take into account in developing a framework to assist in making decisions about admission.
+There are several factors to consider in developing a framework to assist in making decisions about admission.
 These include:

-- Care Quality Commission and Care Standard Acts and their content, - Criteria based upon the 'Activities of Daily Living' (ADL); (Roper, Logan & Tierney). - Criteria based around patient safety and the use of PTC facilities - Issues of nursing and personal care in relation to persons who are, or have been: - Suffering from an illness; - Experiencing mental health issues; - o Disabled or infirm; - o Dependent on alcohol and/or drugs. - Musculo-skeletal acute and chronic circumstances: - o Acute: Early admission can often be beneficial to treatment outcome - Sub-acute: generally no problem in considering an application for admission - Chronic: normally no long term resolution to the condition, there can be varying degrees of success in rehabilitation
+- Criteria based upon the 'Activities of Daily Living' (ADL); (Roper, Logan & Tierney). - Criteria based around Patient safety and the use of PTC facilities - Issues of nursing and personal care in relation to persons who are, or have been: - Suffering from an illness - Experiencing mental health issues - Disabled or infirm - Dependent on alcohol and/or drugs - Musculo-skeletal acute and chronic circumstances: - Acute: early admission can often be beneficial to treatment outcome - Sub-acute: generally, no problem in considering an application for admission - Chronic: normally no long term resolution to the condition, there can be varying degrees of success in rehabilitation

-Clinical Criteria: Admission - general conditions:
+Clinical Criteria: Admission - General Conditions1